Kota Harinarayana

 He completed his schooling from City High School, Brahmapur.
-He obtained his bachelor's degree in mechanical engineering from Indian Institute of Technology (BHU) Varanasi in 1964, and received master's degree in Aerospace Engineering from Indian Institute of Science.
-He obtained his Ph.D from IIT Bombay.
+He obtained his bachelor's degree in mechanical engineering from Indian Institute of Technology (BHU) Varanasi in 1964, and received master's degree in aerospace engineering from Indian Institute of Science.
+He obtained his PhD from IIT Bombay.
 He also holds a bachelor's degree in law.

 He was programme director and chief designer of India's Light Combat Aircraft (LCA) Tejas Programme.

 Startups

 He is the Founder Chairman of General Aeronautics, a UAV startup incubated at Indian Institute of Science.